-The Navy Museum, now National Museum of the U.S. Navy, displayed the exhibit, The Steichen Image: A Portrait of World War II , from April to September 1988.
-This photographic exhibition featured black and white and rarely seen color prints, from original negatives, by Edward Steichen and the men who served in his photographic units.
+The Navy Museum, now National Museum of the U.S. Navy, displayed the exhibit The Steichen Image: A Portrait of World War II from April to September 1988.
+This photographic exhibition featured black-and-white and rarely seen color prints from original negatives by Edward Steichen and the men who served in his photographic units.

-American Goes to War focused on the production scenes at home highlighting work on aircraft plant assembly lines and the training of the men and women who joined the Navy.
-Flattops at War portrayed activity on board aircraft carriers from the feverish pace of launching planes to the aftermath of aerial battles.
-Between the Battles examines the tranquil times of rest, relaxation, and recreation.
-The last months of the war and the island hopping campaign comprise the fourth section of the exhibition, Advance across the Pacific.
+"American Goes to War" focused on the production scenes at home highlighting work on aircraft plant assembly lines and the training of the men and women who joined the Navy.
+"Flattops at War" portrayed activity on board aircraft carriers, from the feverish pace of launching planes to the aftermath of aerial battles.
+"Between the Battles" examined the tranquil times of rest, relaxation, and recreation.
+The last months of the war comprised the fourth section of the exhibition, "Advance across the Pacific."